Is your LG TV showing a “No Signal” error message and you’re wondering how to fix it?

 Since your LG TV has multiple HDMI ports, you can try a different one to see if it fixes the issue.

-Make sure you change the input source on your television to the one you plugged the device into, or else it won’t work!
+Make sure you change the input source on your television to the one you plugged the external device into, or else it won’t work!

 If you’re still having issues after trying the other input ports, the next fix should help you.